 Mobility - EV Charging Stations

-1. Standard connection diagram
+1. Standard Wiring Diagram

-Connection in an RCP
+Wiring in an RCP

-Connection of the I/O Module
+Wiring of the I/O Module

 The I/O Module is used to detect a command from the DSO meter for load shedding of the charging stations.